LRB-IIMCB/ninetails/README.md

 devtools::install_github('LRB-IIMCB/ninetails')
 library(ninetails)
 ```
-The installation of the repo takes approx. 20 second on typical PC.
+The installation of the repo takes approx. 20 seconds on typical PC.
 Additional time is required to install and configure additional components.

 **Important info: Ninetails requires additional components/third party tools to operate.**